jahrim/dl-project/README.md

 ---

-In this repository you can find the latest version of the notebook (outputs included).
+In this repository you can find the latest version of the notebook.
-However, since the size of the training outputs was too large, they have been provided separately as PDFs inside the `docs/` directory.
+The training outputs have been provided as PDFs inside the `docs/training/` directory.

 More information about the project is provided within the notebook, either inside this repository or on Colab.